Isoparametric functions on exotic spheres: Applications and examples

 Recall that the group of homotopy spheres $\Theta_n$ has an important subgroup $bP_{n+1}$ defined by Kervaire and Milnor in \cite{KM63}.
 A homotopy $n$-sphere $\Sigma^n$ represents an element of $bP^{n+1}$ if and only if $\Sigma^n$ bounds a parallelizable manifold.
 To determine the group $\Theta_n$, they did a systematic research of such subgroups.
 In particular, they showed that $\Theta_7=bP_8$ and $bP_{4m+2}=\mathbb{Z}_2$ or $0$.
-As in the literature, a Kervaire sphere $\Sigma^{4m+1}$ is the boundary of the pluming of two copies of the unit disc bundle $D(TS^{2m+1})$ of the tangent bundle of $S^{2m+1}$ and consequently it is a generator of $bP_{4m+2}$( see \cite{KM63}, \cite{HH67} and \cite{MM80} ).
+As in the literature, a Kervaire sphere $\Sigma^{4m+1}$ is the boundary of the plumbing of two copies of the unit disc bundle $D(TS^{2m+1})$ of the tangent bundle of $S^{2m+1}$ and consequently it is a generator of $bP_{4m+2}$ ( see \cite{KM63}, \cite{HH67} and \cite{MM80} ).
 For such homotopy spheres, we have the following result. \begin{examp} For $m>0$, the Kervaire sphere $\Sigma^{4m+1}$ admits a metric and an isoparametric function with focal set diffeomorphic to $S^{2m}\sqcup S^{2m}$.
-The reason is that one can identify $\Sigma^{4m+1}$ with $M(f, f)$, where $f: S^{2m}\rightarrow SO(2m)\hookrightarrow SO(2m+1)$ is the characteristic map for the tangent bundle of $S^{2m+1}$( see \cite{HH67} and \cite{MM80} ). \end{examp} Additionally, more examples concerning even dimensional homotopy sphere, as well as the odd dimensional homotopy sphere which is not the boundary of any parallelizable manifold are given. \begin{examp} According to D. L. Frank \cite{Fr68}, it is known that $\Theta_8=$ Im $\beta_{3,~4}$, $2\Theta_{10}=$ Im $\beta_{3,~6}$.
+The reason is that one can identify $\Sigma^{4m+1}$ with $M(f, f)$, where $f: S^{2m}\rightarrow SO(2m)\hookrightarrow SO(2m+1)$ is the characteristic map for the tangent bundle of $S^{2m+1}$ ( see \cite{HH67} and \cite{MM80} ). \end{examp} Additionally, more examples concerning an even-dimensional homotopy sphere or an odd-dimensional homotopy sphere which is not the boundary of any parallelizable manifold are given. \begin{examp} According to D. L. Frank \cite{Fr68}, it is known that $\Theta_8=$ Im $\beta_{3,~4}$, $2\Theta_{10}=$ Im $\beta_{3,~6}$.
 Hence, every homotopy $8$-sphere admits a metric and an isoparametric function with focal set diffeomorpic to $S^3\sqcup S^4$; every element in $2\Theta_{10}$ admits a metric and an isoparametric function with focal set diffeomorphic to $S^3 \sqcup S^6$.